 In the switching node, the received optical signal was split into three paths.
-The first path was simply a data payload receiver which consists of a 50-ohm-terminated photodiode, a DC-14 GHz amplifier, and a LPF.
-The second path was a label receiver which consists of a 50-ohm-terminated photodiode, an 8-12 GHz amplifier, a downconverter with IF frequency at 550 MHz, and an ASK envelope detector.
-The eye diagram of the received data payload and the bursty 20-bit label are shown in the insets of Fig.2.
+The first path was simply a data payload receiver which consists of a 50- Ω -terminated photodiode, a dc-14-GHz amplifier, and an LPF.
+The second path was a label receiver which consists of a 50- Ω -terminated photodiode, an 8-12-GHz amplifier, a downconverter with IF frequency at 550 MHz, and an ASK envelope detector.
+The eye diagram of the received data payload and the bursty 20-bit label are shown in the insets of Fig. 2.
 The third path was the path where the label swapping took place.
 The optical signal was reflected by an FFP filter via an optical circulator, so that the old subcarrier label was notched out.
-The FFP filter had a FSR of 1500 GHz, a finesse of 100, and a reflection loss of 1.5 dB.
+The FFP filter had an FSR of 1500 GHz, a finesse of 100, and a reflection loss of 1.5 dB.
 Fig. 3(b) shows the after-notching microwave spectra.
-We can see that the subcarrier label at 12 GHz was suppressed by 25 dB, while the 2.5Gb/s payload experienced only 2 dB loss.
+We can see that the subcarrier label at 12 GHz was suppressed by 25 dB, while the 2.5-Gb/s payload experienced only 2-dB loss.
 The optical signal which had its subcarrier label suppressed subsequently passed through a polarization controller and another MZM.
-At the MZM, the optical signal was re-modulated with a new ASK subcarrier label, which had the same carrier frequency and optical modulation index (OMI) as those of the old subcarrier label.
+At the MZM, the optical signal was remodulated with a new ASK subcarrier label, which had the same carrier frequency and optical modulation index (OMI) as those of the old subcarrier label.
 At the output of the switching node, an EDFA with an output power of 12 dBm was used.
-Note that the lengths of the first and second fiber spans in Fig.2 were 48.4 and 47.8 km, respectively.
+Note that the lengths of the first and second fiber spans in Fig. 2 were 48.4 and 47.8 km, respectively.
+In the destination node, the same data payload and subcarrier label receivers as those in the switching node were used.
+The bit-error rate (BER) of the payload and the label were measured by a burst-mode BER tester (BERT).